ppmnatix/git/README.md

 <details>
 <summary> Details (Click to expand) </summary>
 <br>
-This is a test! lol
+This is a test! lols

 </details>